 2 May choose either FN-401 or FN-410 but not both.
+Students cannot take both FN-401 and FN-410.
+Either of these courses can serve as a prerequisite for FN-411.

 Requirements for Economics Major

 Three of the required credits for the major count towards the Core Curriculum Requirements.